cheeaun/cheeaun.com/src/blog/_posts/2016-01-25-building-side-projects.md

 > First is being aware of things around you, be curious about them, think about them, and things just naturally flow from that point.

 More than 10 years ago, I used to take buses all the time.
 At first, it's quite *exhilarating* because there were no apps or smart phones at that time.
 No Google Maps, no directions, no GPS.
-Everytime I take a bus, I have to board the bus and ask the driver if the bus goes to destination X. And once I tried it few times, it slowly becomes a routine for me to take bus from point A to point B and vice versa.
+Every time I take a bus, I have to board the bus and ask the driver if the bus goes to destination X. And once I tried it few times, it slowly becomes a routine for me to take bus from point A to point B and vice versa.
 I have to memorise bus numbers and their routes.
 Whenever I look at bus stops, I'll observe every bus that stops there and note to myself, "Ah okay, these buses stop here, I'll have to memorise them in case I need to come here one day."
 A question always pops into my mind, what if one day, I missed my stop?
 Where would I end up at?
 In fact, where does the bus end up anyway?
 I know that every bus has a route but I don't know how the route looks like.

 That *curiosity* has stuck with me for a *long* time.